 - sustain HEP software and underlying knowledge related to the algorithms and their implementations over the two decades required.

-IRIS-HEP will also sustain investments in distributed high-throughput computing (DHTC) for the LHC through the Open Science Grid and build an integration path (the Scalable Systems Laboratory) to deliver its R&D activities into the distributed and scientific production infrastructures.
+IRIS-HEP will also sustain investments in distributed high-throughput computing (DHTC) for the LHC through the Open Science Grid and build an integration path (the Scalable Systems Laboratory) to deliver the output of its R&D activities into the distributed and scientific production infrastructures.

 HEP is a global, complex, scientific endeavor.
 These activities will help ensure that the software developed and deployed by a globally distributed community will extend the science reach of the HL-LHC and will be sustained over its lifetime.
 It will also advance other HL-LHC era HEP experiments.
 The plan for IRIS-HEP reflects a community vision.
 Developing, deploying, and maintaining sustainable software for the HL-LHC experiments has tremendous technical and social challenges.
 In addition to enabling the best possible HL-LHC science, IRIS-HEP aims to bring together the larger cyberinfrastructure and HEP communities to address the complex issues at the intersection of Exascale high-throughput computing and Exabyte-scale datasets in big science.